 In January 2013, Lesley completed her training with Indiana's council on aging (CICOA) and became a Lay Leader to co-facilitate the Stanford University Chronic Disease Self-Management Program (CDSMP), called Living A Healthy Life With Chronic Conditions.
-She volunteers as a lay leader facilitating these classes throughout Indianapolis and it's surrounding counties.
+She volunteered as a lay leader facilitating these classes throughout Indianapolis and it's surrounding counties.

 Also in January 2013, (10 years after starting the first support group for Fibromyalgia at Hendricks Regional and facilitating it until 2010) Lesley assisted Hendricks Regional Hospital in starting a new support group for people living with chronic pain.
 The group met the 2nd Friday monthly at the Hendricks Regional Health YMCA in Avon, Indiana until 2017, when the group dissolved.